Send to a friend

 Our results also suggest that the factors often framed as catalysts in Africa’s transformation do not have the same influence across measures of the knowledge economy.

 Take connectivity: while it plays a role in all three categories, it seems to have a strong effect only on digital content creation.
 On the other hand, the production of academic articles is more strongly related to a country’s gross domestic product (GDP) than to connectivity.
 Innovation capacity appears to have a positive relationship to all three content types.
 And education looks related only to the variation in academic articles.
-In other words, while connectivity is important for creating digitally mediated knowledge, merely increasing connectivity might not allow African countries to leapfrog to higher levels of digital engagement.
-Wealth, innovation capacity and public spending on education matter as well.

 This matters because governments, donors and others are directing enormous public and private resources to increasing connectivity and supporting digital development initiatives in Africa.
 Our findings suggest a need to take a critical look at their investments.